esentri/domainlifecycles/getting-started/scenario/c3_product.md

 ---

-## Step 4: Validation & Business rules
+## Step 4: Validation & Business rules / Invariants
 Emma is thinking to herself: "Well the shop owner can now list products on his site.
 But what if he makes a mistake, and leaves the price empty?
 Customers will be confused.
 And what if he forgets to name his product?
 How can I tackle this?"